silviogutierrez/reactivated/reactivated.io/server/docs/philosophy-goals.md

 `/orders/?recent`?

 This paradigm quickly breaks.
-It's best to stop thinking in terms of resources and go back to thinking on pages and features.
+It's best to stop thinking in terms of resources and go back to thinking in pages and features.

 What does the home page need?
 First think of the types of resources.
 But then gather them all together in one endpoint.